-The findings of the DAC investigation will be endorsed to the SPS Office for review and implementation.
-However, the implementation of sanctions on offenses related to academic matters (i.e., absenteeism, tardiness, cheating, Internship/Practicum/RLE Duties, etc.) will be done within the concerned department only.
+The findings of the DAC investigation will be endorsed to the Student Support Services Office for review and implementation.
+However, the implementation of sanctions on offenses related to academic matters (i.e., absenteeism, tardiness, cheating, Internship/Practicum/RLE Duties, etc.) will be done within the concerned Program only.
 For record purposes, the concerned department will furnish the Student Support Services Office with a copy of Disciplinary Actions on these offenses.